Trying to reverse a caravan can be a real sore point for travelling couples.

 “What tends to be the most difficult of all is when you get two people, often husband and wife, trying to reverse the van, trying to talk to each other verbally, and not being able to understand each other’s description or directions,” he says.
 “That’s very frustrating for both parties.”

-That’s a lot of caravans on the road that will at some point need reversing.
 So here is how to get your caravan parked up, according to the professionals.

 Know where you're going